LEI Research Week 2019

 2.30pm – Dr Angus Turner, McCusker Director of Lions Outback Vision, speaking about ‘Country eyes: how to give sight-saving treatment away from the city lights’, covering all elements of remote eye health care and the amazing work of the Lions Outback Vision team.

-These lectures are free and all members of the public are welcome.
+These lectures are free, bookings essential.
+All members of the public are welcome.

 Reserve your free tickets here today: https://www.eventbrite.com.au/e/eye-health-research-lecture-series-tickets-71473417917